dswood2/MarketPlace/README.md

    - npm install

 5. Configure the Ethereum network:

    - Make sure you have MetaMask installed in your browser.
    - Connect MetaMask to the desired Ethereum network (e.g., Sepolia testnet).

 4. Start the development server:

-   -npm start
+   - npm start

 5. Open the application in your browser: